The Irregular at Magic High School: Publication and conception

 The story was conceived around a protagonist whose abilities cannot be properly measured through standardized evaluation; as such, he is mistakenly categorized as a poor performing student or an irregular.
 This premise served as a basis for the character, Tatsuya Shiba.
 Satō has two processes for scripting the story arcs: the first is to create scenarios to have characters behave and interact in certain ways; the second is to plan a scene, then script the story so it leads to that scene.
 Satō professed that he does not feel his characters are alive or have a will of their own when scripting them.

 Tsutomu Satō published his work on the online web novel website, Shōsetsuka ni Narō, between October 12, 2008, and March 21, 2011.
 At some point during his publication on Syosetu, Satō sent an original work to Dengeki Bunko under a pseudonym.
 The original work's setting shared similarities to The Irregular at Magic High School causing an editor to deduce his identity and offer him a publication deal.
 On March 11, 2011, the author announced his work is going to be published as a light novel under the Dengeki Bunko imprint.
 The author expressed some regret turning free content into paid commodity and cited his financial needs as the reason.
 The illustrations accompanying the light novels were done by Kana Ishida.
 The first light novel volume was unable to accommodate the first story arc; deciding against cutting content from the web novel, it was split into two volumes and released a month later.
 On March 9, 2015, Yen Press announced its licensing of the light novels for English localization through Twitter.
 Yen Press' first volume was released in April 2016.

 In June 2020, it was announced that the novel series would be ending with its 32nd volume which was released on September 10, 2020.

 In July 2020, both a direct book sequel and a new spinoff series were announced.
 The sequel, titled The Irregular At Magic High School Magian Company (続・魔法科高校の劣等生 メイジアン・カンパニー, Zoku Mahōka Kōkō no Rettōsei Majian Kanpanī) began on October 10, 2020.
 The spinoff, New – The Irregular at Magic High School Maidens of Cygnus (新・魔法科高校の劣等生 キグナスの乙女たち, Mahōka Kōkō no Rettōsei Kigunasu no Otome-tachi) began publication on January 9, 2021.
+A manga adaptation of Maidens of Cygnus began in Media Factory´s Comic Alive in March 2021 with art by La-na.